owuorviny109/my-portfolio-website/README.md

-# Vincent Omondi - Cybersecurity & Cloud Specialist Portfolio v2.0
+# Vincent Omondi - Cybersecurity , softrware engineer & Cloud Specialist Portfolio v2.0

 Welcome to the repository for my personal portfolio website (v2.0)!
 This site is designed to showcase my skills, experience, and projects as a Cybersecurity Specialist, Cloud Security Engineer, and Software Developer.
 This version represents a significant overhaul, focusing on a modern, dynamic, and interactive user experience.